 Based on this application of aid, refunds will generally be processed in the student’s name and per the student’s request will be mailed to the permanent home address, applied to the QuickCash account or deposited to the BU QuickCard Discover Money Network account or deposited directly to a bank account.

-Refunds of less than $1.00 will not be processed.
+Refunds of $1.00 or less will not be processed.